aodn/utilities/geoserver/geoserver_stress_testing/README.md

 This will open the JMeter GUI
 1. Change the global server, layername, workspace, configuration
-    1. `server` is the domain name of Geoserver
+    1. `server` is the domain name of a Geoserver (assuming an non production AWS instance)
     1. `workspace` eg: aodn or imos
     1. `layername` the WMS map layername